-WITH-DATABASE - Execute a body of code with a variable bound to a specified database object.
-Macro with-database db-var connection-spec &rest connect-args &body body => result db-var A variable which is bound to the specified database.
+WITH-DATABASE -- Execute a body of code with a variable bound to a specified database object.

-connection-spec A vendor specific connection specification supplied as a list or as a string.
+with-database db-var connection-spec &rest connect-args &body body => result db-var A variable to which the specified database is bound. connection-spec A vendor specific connection specification supplied as a list or as a string. connect-args Other optional arguments to connect. body A Lisp code body. result Determined by the result of executing the last expression in $body$.